shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Are you ok?"
 Wryonin lowered his slingshot.

 Mudrich handed the wolf skin to Ersie.
 "Mother says this is for you,” she whispered.
-Mudrich got up, and addressed Wryonin.
+Mudrich got up and addressed Wryonin.
 "Yeah, I'm fine.
 Did you go easy on that shot?"

 "Get away from there!"
 Wryonin motioned for her to get back.
 "There's a cat!
 Right behind you!"